dangkh/COMP4010-COMP5010--Spring25/Project2/Readme.md

 ### 4.2 Details on Deliverables

-4.2 Details on deliverables
-Proposal - Due 25th of April

-Peer Review - Due 5th of May
-Each team will review the proposals of two other teams.
-We will assign which teams that you have to write the reviews for (check section 6.3 of this document) Teams will develop the review together, with discussion among all team members, but only one team member will submit it as an issue on the project repo.
-To do so, go to the Issues tab, click on the green New issue button on the top right.
-The title of the issue should be “Peer review for proposal - [Your group name]”, and you should point out 2-3 problems or suggestions for your friends to improve their work.
-Remember, your goal is to help the team whose project proposal you’re reviewing.
-The team will not lose points because of issues you point out, as long as they address them before I review their proposals.
-You should be critical, but respectful in your review.
-Also remember that you will be evaluated on the quality of your review.
-So that’s an additional incentive to do a good job.
-The expected output of this phases include:
-- Create 2 issues on the repositories of each of the 2 teams you are assigned to review
-- Submit links to the issues you have created on your classmates’ repos Replies to your feedback - Due 12th of May
-Once you receive feedback from your peers, you should address them.
-You should do this by directly updating your proposal or making any other updates to your repo as needed.
-After addressing the feedback, you should also wrap up your updates with a comment, detailing on how you are going to fix the problems/suggestions made by your friends.
-The expected output of this phases include:
-- Commits and comments on the repositories to address the issues your peers point out
-- (Optional) Revise your proposal and TAs will give you feedback on the new version, but this task is not graded
 Write-up - Due 2nd of June
 Your have a lot more freedom in how you structure your write-up for this project compared to Project 1.
 This also comes with responsibility.
 You should make sure you have a clear